 Zigbee is a global wireless radio communication standard designed to enable the control and monitoring of connected devices.
 It's a low-power, close-proximity solution suited for home automation.
 For details, see Zigbee Alliance.

-The Amazon Echo supports Zigbee versions 1.2 and 3.0 defined by the Zigbee Alliance.
+The Echo supports Zigbee versions 1.2 and 3.0 defined by the Zigbee Alliance.

 The Zigbee technical specifications include the following wireless network communication definitions:

 - Frequency: 2.4GHz

 For details about the Zigbee protocol, see the Zigbee Technical Specifications and Developer Resources.

 Alexa-enabled device support for Zigbee

 The following Echo devices have built-in smart home hubs that seamlessly connect and control Zigbee smart devices:

 - Echo Plus